objectionary/news.eolang.org/_posts/2023/10/2023-10-20-comparison-of-floating-zeros.md

 0.0.lte -0.0 # FALSE
 ```

-This happens because the `eq` attribute compares data within objects bitwise.
-In other words, regardless of the data
+This happened because the `eq` attribute compared data within objects bitwise.
+In simpler terms, regardless of the data
-being compared, it is first interpreted as a set of bits and then compared.
+being compared, it was first interpreted as a set of bits and then compared.

 Thus, due to the fact that numbers `0.0` and `-0.0`, as previously determined, have different bitwise representations,
-when compared in EO using `eq`, they turn out to be not equal.
+when compared in EO using `eq`, they turned out to be not equal.

 ### Comparison of 0.0 and -0.0 in other languages